Government Requests Guide

 Many countries have laws that may restrict one or more of their residents from participating in or hosting particular Zoom meetings or webinars.
 We will carefully review any government requests demanding we shut down a meeting or restrict user access to any part of the Zoom platform.
 If we receive a legally valid, appropriately scoped and sufficiently detailed request from a legitimate government agency, we may take action to limit participation from the appropriately scoped jurisdiction.
 We will reject or challenge requests that do not meet this standard.

 We strive to limit the actions we take to only those necessary to comply with our legal obligations.
-Unless we determine that there has been a violation of our Terms of Service or Community Standards, we will not prevent our users from accessing our services if they are outside of the jurisdiction of the requesting government agency, or if they are not subject to applicable local law.
+Unless we determine that there has been a violation of our Terms of Service or Acceptable Use Guidelines, we will not prevent our users from accessing our services if they are outside of the jurisdiction of the requesting government agency, or if they are not subject to applicable local law.

 Unless prohibited by law, we will attempt to notify those named in a request to restrict access.
 We will send notice to the email address associated with the account.

-Except for the circumstance where we receive a request from a legitimate government agency and we have a good faith belief that there is an emergency involving danger of death or serious physical injury to any person (a process for which will be outlined with governments directly), government personnel outside of the U.S. transmitting requests to restrict access should transmit them directly from their official government email address by submitting a request via the web form available here.
+Except for the circumstance where we receive a request from a legitimate government agency and we have a good faith belief that there is an emergency involving danger of death or serious physical injury to any person (a process for which will be outlined with governments directly), government personnel outside of the U.S. transmitting requests to restrict access should transmit them directly from their official government email address by submitting a request via the Law Enforcement Response System (LERS) available here.

 Expert witness testimony and authentication of records